Gets the primary clipboard of the widget.

 If you feel a need to use this function, your code probably needs reorganization.

-This function is only useful for container implementations and should never be called by an application.
+This function is only useful for widget implementations and should never be called by an application.

 The child visibility can be set for widget before it is added